 Installation views: San Angelo Museum of Fine Arts, Gallery Verde, San Angelo, TX; Precision Camera, Austin, TX

-Rockport takes place in the weeks and months after Hurricane Harvey swept through the community of Rockport, Texas and the surrounding area in 2017.
+Rockport takes place in a small Texas town along the Gulf Coast in the aftermath of Hurricane Harvey in 2017.
 On its surface, this group of photographs takes the form of a conventional photo essay, but its vantages are more oblique and open-ended, generating an interpreted retelling that is as searching and ambiguous as it is documentary.

-Rockport was named a finalist for the 2018 New Orleans Photo Alliance Michael P. Smith Fund for Documentary Photography (Juror: Gregory Harris, High Museum of Art, Atlanta) and will be on view at Central Texas College in Killeen, TX (September 18th - November 11th, 2018), Precision Camera and Video in Austin, TX (August 2018), and the University of North Carolina at Charlotte Student Union Gallery in Charlotte, NC (January 4th - 25th, 2019).
+Rockport was named a finalist for the 2018 New Orleans Photo Alliance Michael P. Smith Fund for Documentary Photography by Gregory Harris, High Museum of Art, Atlanta.

 "Still Alluring," Oxford American Eyes on the South blog, July 2018

 ”CTC Opens Photography Exhibit of Harvey Aftermath," Copperas Cove Leader Press, September 2018

 ”Hurricane Harvey art exhibit comes to Killeen,” ABC KXXV News Channel 25 Waco, September 2018

 ”Art exhibit highlights Hurricane Harvey damage” FOX KWKT Kyle, September 2018

 ”'Rockport' by Elijah Barrett at Gallery Verde” FOX KIDY 10 San Angelo, August 2018